Pylons/pyramid/docs/designdefense.rst

 Traversal also offers better composability of applications than URL dispatch, because it doesn't rely on a fixed ordering of URL matching.
-You can compose a set of disparate functionality (and add to it later) around a mapping of view to resource more predictably than trying to get "the right" ordering of URL pattern matching.
+You can compose a set of disparate functionality (and add to it later) around a mapping of view to resource more predictably than trying to get the right ordering of URL pattern matching.

 But the point is ultimately moot.
 If you don't want to use traversal, you